Thurs 19th Sept

 Our guide dropped us back in Bologna at around 3 pm and, although rather tired from the day, we headed back out to take a trip on the small tourist train around the city.
 It seemed a sacrilege to just sit in the apartment, as lovely as it was for such purposes.
 We strolled a bit more after that but then we’d pretty much hit a wall of fatigue so headed back to the apartment for an early night.
 It was our last night in Bologna but we were too tired and too full of food from the day to have any interest in eating out for dinner.
 Tomorrow we leave Bologna for the drive up to Verona.

-For anyone considering a visit to Bologna I highly recommend the apartment where we stayed.
-It was located in a peaceful lane but just a 5 minute stroll to the center of the city and the major square of Piazza Maggiore.
+For anyone considering a visit to Bologna: I highly recommend the apartment where we stayed.
+Apparently the CEO of IKEA has even stayed here!
+The apartment is located in a peaceful sidesteeet but just a 5 minute stroll to the center of the city and the major square of Piazza Maggiore.
 We didn’t use the kitchen much but it was as well stocked as our kitchen at home; maybe even better.
 There is air con in the living area and both bedrooms and there is a huge amount of space for storage.
 The large balcony was also a huge plus and we were only sorry the weather kept us from enjoying more time out there.